Planning a road trip in the states, roughly between May and September, and looking for some cool festivals/events to plan around.

 Best of all - it's FREE about 1 year ago

 Las Vegas Vagoose

 the world's oldest and largest is the Old Fiddlers' Convention in Galax, Virginia

 Crawfish festival in Breaux Bridge, Louisiana

 Kamloops Cowboy Poetry Festival about 1 year ago

 Wheatland Music Festival, Michigan (weekend after Labor Day)

 Detroit Jazz Fest (free every Labor Day weekend)

-Movement (dance/electronic music), Detroit, Memorial Day weekend 9 months agoAnswered by Carol via WorldNomads.com
+Movement (dance/electronic music), Detroit, Memorial Day weekend about 1 year agoAnswered by Carol via WorldNomads.com

 Zozobra is kind of the original Burning Man that is held in Santa Fe, New Mexico every year.
 A fun, unique cultural event that used to scare the S*@% out of me as a kid.